fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Clicking buttons in tests

-In addition to displaying content, the <i>Note</i> component also makes sure that when the button associated to the note is pressed, the _toggleImportance_ event handler functions gets called.
+In addition to displaying content, the <i>Note</i> component also makes sure that when the button associated with the note is pressed, the _toggleImportance_ event handler function gets called.

 Testing this functionality can be accomplished like this: